kimble4/CrossMgr/helptxt/BHPC-Troubleshooting.md

 ### Trigger-O-Matic isn't triggering

+Ensure the **Auto-Capture** toggle switch is not in the 'disable' position.

 The IR beam-break is a useful backup against RFID problems, but isn't reliable when the track is wide (eg. Darley Moor) or in bright sunlight.
-The 'auto capture' button will trigger a recording manually, and its use should be encouraged for close finishes and where a rider's tags aren't reading.
+The 'auto capture' push button will trigger a recording manually, and its use should be encouraged for close finishes and where a rider's tags aren't reading.

 The Trigger-O-Matic is compatible with the sprint timer's tape switches.
 They might be an alternative option?